bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 So, our query is very, very big.
 You know?
 So, that's a problem.

 So, in the real scheme, there's kind of a whole bunch of complicated stuff you can do to mitigate that.
 Basically, you can kind of structure the database as a cube and kind of send bits that correlate to each kind of dimension or axis on the cube, and then you can multiply and reduce that way.
 And that makes the query smaller, you know.
-So, but this is the gist of it.
+So, this is the gist of it.
 This is how it works.

 So, the point is, now you can maybe conceptualize how if there was an encryption scheme that did these things, then you could do PIR.
 You know, If there was an encryption scheme that had this multiplication and this addition operation, then it would all work.
 So then the question becomes, okay, well, how do you get an encryption scheme like that?
 It's not something that AES does.
 It's not something that even ECC really does.
 So, yeah.

 The process of getting that is more involved.
 But that's the gist of this is the gist of how this scheme works.
 Any questions?

 I know it's like a super, it's complicated, so I'm happy to answer anything.
 I haven't given this talk that many times, so it's a little, I'm happy to answer anything.

 Speaker 0: 00:51:31